 And this is where things get tricky.

-That’s when a dedicated landing page builder comes in handy.
+That’s when a dedicated post-click landing page builder comes in handy.

 With it you can create pages from pre-made templates, build variations to A/B test in minutes, and publish them almost anywhere.

-So develop your website with a CMS, and even your first landing page if it makes sense for your business.
+So develop your website with a CMS, and even your first post-click landing page if it makes sense for your business.
 But be honest with yourself as you scale up your marketing efforts.
-If your team has too much work and not enough time to complete it, it may be time to try Instapage for free.
+If your team has too much work and not enough time to complete it, sign up for an Instapage Enterprise demo today.